Multi-factor authentication (MFA)

 Open your authenticator app and scan the QR code displayed.

-Tip: If you can't scan the code, click Show manual setup to reveal a text code you can type into your app.
+Tip: If you cannot scan the code, click Show manual setup to reveal a text code you can type into your app.

 Verify your code